hund-studio/mdgen/docs/readme.md

-# 🔨 mdgen: Serverless Markdown to HTML Generator
+# 🔨 mdgen: A Markdown to HTML Generator

+> **Tip:** Now with the new CLI tool, you can skip the browser-based workflow and significantly speed up the static site generation.

 **mdgen** is a static documentation generator that operates entirely within your browser (it is **serverless**).